chem16S vignettes

 Respectively, these findings suggest genomic adaptation by Methanococci and Epsilonproteobacteria – now known as Campylobacterota – to reducing environments (which may be found in submarine hot springs and anoxic zones of sediments), by Gammaproteobacteria to lower water availability in certain habitats, and by viruses to lower water availability in their environment.
 A notable observation in this regard is that viruses without an envelope have lower water content than bacterial cells (Matthews, 1975).

 In summary, chemical metrics provide insight into how environmental factors shape the amino acid and elemental composition of proteins.
-The study of genomic variation using geochemical methods is part of a new field called geochemical biology.

 References